Frozen (franchise)

-Frozen is a Disney media franchise, beginning with the 2013 American animated feature film of the same name, which was directed by Chris Buck and Jennifer Lee, screenplay by Lee and produced by Peter Del Vecho, music score by Christophe Beck, and songs written by Robert Lopez and Kristen Anderson-Lopez.
+Frozen is a Disney media franchise started by the 2013 American animated feature film Frozen, which was directed by Chris Buck and Jennifer Lee, screenplay by Lee and produced by Peter Del Vecho, music score by Christophe Beck, and songs written by Robert Lopez and Kristen Anderson-Lopez.
 John Lasseter, then-chief creative officer of Walt Disney Animation Studios, served as the film's executive producer.
 The original film was inspired by Hans Christian Andersen's fairy tale, "The Snow Queen".

 Since the film's release in November 2013, the franchise has expanded very rapidly.
-To date, the franchise includes various Disney theme park attractions, merchandise, video games, books, a Disney on Ice show, a Broadway stage musical and two short animated films.
-Disney has also released an animated film sequel, and a new book series.
+To date, the franchise includes various Disney theme park attractions, merchandise, toys, video games, books, a Disney on Ice show, a Broadway stage musical and two short animated films.
+Disney also released Frozen 2 in 2019, and a new book series.
 In November 2014, TheStreet.com explained that "Frozen is no longer a movie, it's a global brand, a larger than life franchise built around products, theme parks and sequels that could last into the next century".
 Boxoffice chief analyst Phil Contrino was quoted as saying "it's become massive".
+The franchise is one of the highest-grossing media franchises of all time.

 History

-Frozen was released in 2013 and was inspired by the Hans Christian Andersen fairy tale "The Snow Queen".
+The idea for an animated adaption of Hans Christian Andersen's "The Snow Queen" had been an idea at Disney since the 1940s, but the idea was only put into production during the 2010s.

+Frozen was first released on November 10, 2013, to American audiences.
 The film earned two Academy Awards in 2014 (best animated feature and original song) and took in $1.28 billion globally and sold 4.1 million soundtracks by June 2016.
 The soundtrack has also been streamed over 51 million times since its release in 2013.

 On March 12, 2015, at Disney's annual meeting of shareholders officially announced a full-length sequel was in development at Disney Studios.
 The Frozen Fever short film was released with Disney's full-length live-action Cinderella in 2015.
 With the success of the movie, Disney began work on three musical adaptations, for Disney California Adventure, Broadway and Disney Cruise Line, with the first starting in May 2016.

 In June 2016, Disney announced a franchise extension called Frozen Northern Lights.
 This brand extension includes books, animated shorts and a TV special.

 Theatrical films

 Frozen (2013)

-The 53rd Disney animated feature film.
 The 2013 animated film Frozen was released to critical acclaim and commercial success, sparking interest in related media to expand the Frozen universe.
 By June 2014, the film's reliance on Norway for visual inspiration had resulted in a significant increase in tourism in that country, with a 37% increase in tourists from the United States in the first quarter of 2014 (in comparison to the previous year's first quarter).
 Tour operators (including Adventures by Disney) responded by adding more Norway tours.